 The motivation for fostering siblings is to keep children together, and it is a motivation driven by genuine kindness.
 Children should stay together, and fostering siblings is a challenge.

 Sadly, some foster carers find they can’t cope with this challenge, so, once again, children become separated.
 It is devastating for separated children, and the joy they felt at being together is now gone.

 Every sibling has a different dynamic within the family unit…

 Foster carers with siblings know that every child is different; this difference is due to their role in the dynamics of their previous family.
-It is especially true for older siblings who may have been a parental role; they were the protector of younger ones.
+It is especially true for older siblings who may have been a parental role; they protect younger ones.

-These children don’t know of any other role, and consequently, they will often resent change; thus, these children don’t trust easily and seen as the ‘challenging ones’.
+These children don’t know of any other role, and consequently, they will often resent change; thus, these children don’t trust easily and are seen as the ‘challenging ones’.

 Sadly, ‘challenging behaviour’ is because they have always nurtured and cared for others; However, who is nurturing and caring for them?

 These ‘challenging’ children, whose role was to protect others, have often missed their childhood; so sibling foster carers help these children be what they should have always been.
 Ultimately, they need to be children themselves.

 According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
 Many of them will have brothers and sisters; sadly, there is little data about the extent to which sibling groups are separated.
 They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services separated more than half of the sibling groups in care.